“Moooom! I need some toilet paper!”

-As the clock creeps towards evening, we enter “school and work night” mode; Hannah doing her homework and I replenishing our home, making sure it is ready for the week.
-My routine goes something like this…
+Sundays are for rest and replenishing at the Hines house.
+As the clock ticks toward evening, we enter “work week” mode; Mr. Hines empties all the trash cans and sets out the garbage cans, and I go about replenishing our home, making sure it is ready for the week.
+My routine goes something like this.

 I also fill my medicine organizer for the week.